-The key block defines a key to be used by rndc when authenticating with named.
+The key statement defines a key to be used by rndc when authenticating with named.
 Its syntax is identical to the key statement in named.conf.
 The keyword key is followed by a key name, which must be a valid domain name, though it need not actually be hierarchical; thus, a string like rndc_key is a valid name.
-The key block has two statements: algorithm and secret.
+The key statement has two clauses: algorithm and secret.
+While the configuration parser accepts any string as the argument to algorithm, currently only the strings hmac-md5, hmac-sha1, hmac-sha224, hmac-sha256, hmac-sha384, and hmac-sha512 have any meaning.
+The secret is a Base64-encoded string as specified in RFC 3548.